poojandpatel/associated-eye-physicians/_pages/providers.md

     <p>
     Dr. Jennifer Vicente, OD, FAAO, graduated from The College of New Jersey in Ewing, NJ, with a Bachelor of Science degree.
 She earned her Doctor of Optometry degree at the New England College of Optometry in Boston, MA.
 She furthered her training by completing a residency in ocular disease and a fellowship in contact lenses.
 In addition to English, she is fluent in Portuguese and Spanish.
     <br><br>
     Dr. Vicente is a valuable addition to the team, bringing her professional expertise and high ethical standards.
-She holds a valid license to practice optometry from the state board in New Jersey and sees patients at the Clifton, Newark, and Pompton Lakes offices.
+She holds a valid license to practice optometry from the state board in New Jersey and sees patients at the Clifton and Newark office.
     </p>
 </div>